trailofbits/manticore/README.md

 platform from https://github.com/Z3Prover/z3/releases/latest, and place the enclosed `z3` binary in your `$PATH`.

+> Note: Due to a known [issue](https://github.com/aquynh/capstone/issues/445), Capstone may not install correctly.
+If you get this error message, "ImportError: ERROR: fail to load the dynamic library.", or another related to Capstone, try reinstalling via `pip install -I --no-binary capstone`

 ## quick start

 After installing Manticore, here is some basic usage you can try.